 Brand design elements are graphical representations of your business.
 They are the design elements that help customers get to know and remember you.
 These design elements define your brand personality and help customers feel what your brand represents through the use of:

 If you aren’t sure what this means, look at competitor websites and sites you love for inspiration, in addition to website themes and templates available in website builders.

-Pay attention to how other companies use branded designed elements to tell a story about who they are.
+Pay attention to how other companies use branded design elements to tell a story about who they are.